 Tax issues are crucial in private equity transactions.
-Investors regularly require that the acquisition of the target is structured in a tax efficient manner and that financing costs in relation to the acquisition in a target company may be offset against any profit resulting from it.
+Investors regularly require that the acquisition of the target is structured in a tax efficient manner and that financing costs related to the acquisition of the target company can be offset.
 Further, the distribution of dividends as well as tax considerations with respect to future exit strategies are typically decisive in choosing the acquisition vehicle with respect to Austrian and non-Austrian target companies.

 Financing of an Austrian acquisition vehicle